stride3d/stride-docs/en/manual/glossary/index.md

 - [Stride](https://www.stride3d.net/): A C# game engine for creating 2D/3D games and visualizations.
 - [Stride Community Toolkit](https://stride3d.github.io/stride-community-toolkit/index.html): A collection of extensions and helpers for the Stride engine.
 - [Code-Only](https://stride3d.github.io/stride-community-toolkit/manual/code-only/index.html): A feature of the toolkit that allows you to create a game without using the Game Studio.
-- [Game Studio](../game-studio/index.md): An editor application for working on Stride projects.
+- [Game Studio](../game-studio/index.md): An editor application for Stride projects.
 - [Stride CLI](../get-started/stride-cli.md): A command-line tool that provides utilities for working with Stride directly from a terminal.

 ## Animation terms